Migration Guide: Adopt the Bluetooth SIG Standards Library¶

 if char_uuid == gm_uuid:

-seq = parsed.value.sequence_number
+seq = parsed.sequence_number

 measurements_cache[seq] = data